Skip to content

 mesh (pygel3d.hmesh.Manifold): The input mesh object.

-flat_shading (bool, optional): If True, applies flat shading to the mesh.
+show_edges (bool, optional): If True, shows edges of the mesh.
+Fefaults to True.

 show (bool, optional): If True, displays the visualization inline, useful for multiple plots.

-Works only with backend `k3d`.
+Works only with backend `pyvista`.
 Defaults to True.

-save (bool or str, optional): If True, saves the visualization as an HTML file.
+save_screenshot (str, optional): If True, saves the visualization as an `png` file.

-If a string is provided, it's interpreted as the file path where the HTML
+The string is interpreted as the file path where the screenshot will

-file will be saved.
-Works only with the backend `k3d`.
-Defaults to False.
+be saved.
+Works only with the backend `pyvista`.
+Defaults to ''.

 **kwargs (Any): Additional keyword arguments specific to the chosen backend:

-- `k3d.plot` kwargs: Arguments that customize the [`k3d.plot`](https://k3d-jupyter.org/reference/factory.plot.html) visualization.
+- `pyvista` kwargs: Arguments that customize the [`pyvista`](https://docs.pyvista.org/api/plotting) visualization.

 - `pygel3d.display` kwargs: Arguments that customize the [`pygel3d.display`](https://www2.compute.dtu.dk/projects/GEL/PyGEL/pygel3d/jupyter_display.html#display) visualization.